Meet Joe

 Those things are true right now, but they don’t have to be.

-We can revitalize our K-12 education system.
+We can revitalize and properly fund our K-12 education system.

 We can continue to develop UNLV and UNR into world-class campuses with strong graduate programs in STEM fields.